Giave Gialux UV/LED/EB Flexo. Bridge the Gap between Digital Print and Flexo Printing.

 A BETTER WAY TO FLEXO PRINT for ORDER ON DEMAND with GRAVURE QUALITY

-How will buying habits change as a result of COVID-19 and the developing Circular Packaging Economy?
+How will buying habits change as a result post-COVID-19 and the developing Circular Packaging Economy?
 Increased shorter runs without sacrifice in print quality.
 There is a lot of misinformation about how short-run flexible packaging and multiple SKUs can be profitably printed.
 Central Impression (CI) presses became popular because of register accuracy; however, the CI press is not operator friendly for shorter runs even with sophisticated setup features.
 Mid-web CI presses were offered as a short run solution, but this approach has not gained widespread acceptance because of the need for more versatility over a wider range of packaging requirements.
 The inline label press is more operator friendly; however, the long web path increases material waste during setup.
 Additionally, down gauging of materials increases problems with tension control.
 By adding sophisticated setup features and tension controls, this has driven up the cost of inline presses.
 Most importantly, a mid-web press in the range of 34”-40” with a larger maximum repeat will provide the capability for a wider range of stand up pouches and flexible packaging than a 27” wide press.
 All the above has led to the development of an entirely different approach to a flexo printing for short runs.

-• Versatile UV/LED Mid-Web Flexo with Digital Print Enhancements
+Versatile UV/LED Mid-Web Flexo with Digital Print Enhancements

-• Automatic deck positioning and register
+Automatic deck positioning and register

-• Solution to SHORT RUN FLEXIBLE PACKAGING
+Solution to SHORT RUN FLEXIBLE PACKAGING

-• "SKU PROLIFERATION" and SHRINK SLEEVES
+"SKU PROLIFERATION" and SHRINK SLEEVES

 UV/LED/EB FLEXO-THE NEXT DISRUPTIVE TECHNOLOGY